 As we rounded one of the very first switchbacks we encountered one of those pack animals and it appeared to have had enough.
 It spooked, bolted, pulled on the other horse it was tied to, and ultimately seemed to collapse.
 The frustrated wrangler tried to get the animal to stand up again but no dice.
 Then he began unloading the poor thing.
 Frankly, some of the hikers heading up the trail looked like they were about to collapse too.

-Much of the trail down to Havasu Falls travels over deep river rocks in the dry river bed that winds through a canyon.
+Much of the trail down to Havasu Falls travels over rocks in the dry river bed that winds through a canyon.
 It’s beautiful, but not easy hiking through all those stones.
 It sure beats the other predominant trail condition, however: sand.
-In a truly evil turn of events, the sand gets particularly deep in the final two miles of the trail between the village of Supai and the campground itself so save some energy for that last push!
+In a truly evil turn of events, the sand gets particularly deep in the final 2 miles (1 km) of the trail between the village of Supai and the campground itself, so save some energy for that last push.

 We’d planned to hike to Havasu Falls last September but terrible flash flooding in August of 2008 closed the area until June of 2009.
 Near the end of the hike down we saw the first signs of flood damage as we passed what used to be Navajo Falls but is now a scarred bank and two new weaker falls.